Joseph A. Lombardo

 In Atlantic City and throughout New Jersey, gun laws are strict and sensitive — which means they are easier to break than in states where the relevant regulations are more relaxed.
 If you are facing allegations of illegal gun possession, from a sentencing standpoint, New Jersey is one of the worst states to be in.
 Fortunately, the highly skilled and knowledgeable Atlantic City gun possession attorneys at Lombardo Law have 20 years of experience defending individuals standing accused of gun possession offenses.
 Our legal team is consistently successful in having cases dismissed or acquitted, and in drastically reducing sentences.

-Permits and ID Cards Required for Guns in New Jersey
+Permits and ID Cards Required for Guns in Atlantic City, NJ

-Gun laws in Atlantic City and throughout New Jersey are largely dependent upon the type of gun in question.
+Gun laws in Atlantic City and throughout the state are largely dependent upon the type of gun in question.
 Major categories include handguns, and shotguns and rifles.

 Not everyone is permitted to purchase a gun in New Jersey, and the state places significant restraints upon who can purchase a firearm of any type.
 New Jersey law also regulates when a person is allowed to purchase a firearm and places time restrictions between purchasing multiple guns.
 Before anyone can purchase a firearm they need to obtain a firearms purchaser identification card (“FID”).
 In order to regulate who can purchase a firearm New Jersey law has outlined a process that each purchaser must undergo.
 To begin the process of obtaining an FID card, the applicant must submit an application to the local police chief.
 Along with the application the applicant must be fingerprinted, give consent to obtain their mental health records, and provide two references.
 Before an applicant can be approved for an FID card they must prove that they are a person of “good character and good repute in the community in which [they] live.”
 Additionally, the applicant must not be subject to any of the disabilities set forth in the law, which include: